 3. The Equality and Human Rights Commission

 You may be able to obtain legal support from the Equality and Human Rights Commission (EHRC) in cases of discrimination.
 EHRC provides free information, advice and support through the Equality Advisory and Support Service (EASS).
-The EHRC will sometimes fund a case but they have very limited resources and receive many more requests for help than they can cope with.
-Working Families can advise you about your case and may be able to help with an EHRC referral.
-You can contact us on 0300 012 0312.

 4. Public Funding by Legal Services Commission